-- 1) Establish a consultation mechanism among the ASEAN LDCs delegations at WTO and in Capitals to coordinate negotiating positions and initiatives on the issues to be discussed in Astana, namely E-Commerce, Investment facilitation, Micro Small and Medium Enterprise (MSME) and other themes. - 2) Prepare intensively for the next CRO of on rules of origin for May 2019 and October and initiate consultations for the possible launching on a plurilateral initiative to simplify rules of origin. - 3) Coordinate with other ASEAN LDCs to raise joint concerns over SPS measure adopted by China on rice and other products of export interest at the WTO SPS committee of 18 July 2019 and follow up initiatives.
+- (a) Establish a consultation mechanism among the ASEAN LDC delegations at WTO and in capitals to coordinate negotiating positions and initiatives on the issues to be discussed in forthcoming WTO negotiations, namely e-commerce, investment facilitation, MSME and other themes; - (b) Prepare intensively for the next CRO meetings and initiate consultations for the possible launching of a plurilateral initiative to simplify rules of origin; - (c) Coordinate with other ASEAN LDCs to raise joint concerns over SPS measures adopted by China on rice and other products of export interest at the next WTO SPS committee and follow up initiatives.

-Research and capacity building
+Research and capacity-building

 It is of paramount importance that Myanmar invests resources in further developing and studying the challenges and trading opportunities that are highlighted in this section and build the necessary capacity in the different ministries and private sector.
-It is highly regretted that in spite of numerous Aid for Trade initiatives present in the country there are very few resources dedicated to establishing a trained pool of highly capable trade negotiators and researchers.
+In spite of numerous Aid for Trade initiatives present in the country there are very few resources dedicated to establishing a trained pool of trade negotiators and researchers.
 Such research and capacity building should assist the Government in taking informed decisions on trade policy at large and in carrying out related trade negotiations.